 Without ruffles and frills, the simplest builds are usually the most appreciated in Cycladic architecture.
 With plain constructive elements, the locals built their homes to cover their daily needs, meaning mainly to be protected from the lusty winds and the strong sunlight.

 The Writer’s home & Guest-home is a well-appointed feature of the pleasingly simple Cycladic Architecture.
-Unpretentious and modest but beautifully detailed in its celebration of its unique position, using the best and most handsome of local materials.
+Unpretentious and modest, a family friendly house beautifully detailed in its celebration of its unique position, using the best and most handsome of local materials.
 It provides the residents with a 130-square-meters build separated in two units and it features no less than four independent courtyards which are introduced so as to ensure the residents enjoy the nature outdoors throughout days and evenings.